irwansyah10010/helpdesk-hotel-system/README.md

 # Helpdesk-hotel-system
-sample Nano--alpha(helpdesk hotel system)
+This system using Nano--alpha web framework

+**Note**:
-import sihh.sql to phpmyadmin
+import sihh.sql file to phpmyadmin

 enjoy !!!